liujingtong/Liu-Portfolio/final_project_wireframe.md

 # Final Project, Part II: Storyboards, user research and wireframes
 My topic is about terrorism and the main goal is to help people understand terrorism better through the lens of statistics and data visualization.
 I wanted to start with giving readers a general theme of terrorist attacks by presenting figures and trends, then scope down to data points that are specifically interesting.
-In this case it is year 2014, in which the number of terrorist attacks abruptly peaked after a rather smooth increase during 1970 to pre 2014.
 At the end, I would like readers to understand that terrorism is not far from their ordinary lives, but rather widespread across the globe, and provide some tips and tricks to identify potential terrorism signals both online and offline.

 ## Storyboards
 ![](assets/final_project_wireframe-e128700a.png)
+After I looked into my [dataset](https://www.kaggle.com/START-UMD/gtd), I found that there was an rather smooth increasing trend in the number of terrorist attacks as time progressed from 1970 to 2011, yet after 2011 the number rose drastically until in 2014 reached a peak.

 ## User research protocol
 ### Target audience